 Resistance training helps to maintain peak bone density, which in turn lowers the risk of getting early onset osteoporosis.
 As bone density begins to decrease from the age of 30, it's hugely important to keep your muscles strong and healthy, even in your early twenties.
 Maintaining a healthy bone density will keep you fitter and stronger for longer.

-To tie in with the launch of our new KO8 training equipment, we’ve created some simple and effective resistance training plans.
+To tie in with the launch of our new KO8 training equipment, we've created some simple and effective resistance training plans.
+You can find the latest KO8 equipment in all Fitness First clubs, ask a member of the team if you want some help to get started.
 Using a KO8 means you can effortlessly switch between suspension and resistance training using just one system.
-So, whatever type of workout you’re usually into, give one of our three new resistance routines a go…
+So, whatever type of workout you're usually into, give one of our three new resistance routines a go...